Ilgrim/Classroom/README.md

 Javascript and HTML5 has been used so there is no need to install flash.

 <h2>Features</h2>
--- Up to 4 Clients can chat with audio/video lag free (is capable of more clients but not fully tested) -- Text Chat
+-- Up to 4 Clients can chat with audio/video lag free (is capable of more clients but not fully tested)<br>
+-- Text Chat<br>
--- Private room creation based on a given string (a random string is generated if none is provided) -- Room controls for admin (Close room, Lock room, add password) -- Client controls (Mute audio, Hide Camera)
+-- Private room creation based on a given string (a random string is generated if none is provided)<br>
+-- Room controls for admin (Close room, Lock room, add password)<br>
+-- Client controls (Mute audio, Hide Camera)<br>
--- Set name
+-- Set name<br>
--- No sign up required.
+-- No sign up required.<br>